-The faculty of Cleary University provide the highest level of service possible to all students.
+The faculty of Cleary University strive to provide the highest level of service possible to all students.
 To this end, it is reasonable for students to assume that faculty will:

 - Provide a current, complete, and accurate class syllabus posted one week prior to the class start.
-Include his/her name and contact information, specific requirements, and expectations for providing responses and assignment feedback. - Answer e-mail/forum posts within 24-48 hours. - Participate actively in discussion forums (minimum of four posts per week). - Grade all student work within five days of the due date and provide informative feedback, using rubrics and track-changes in MS Word. - Use class time for meaningful, course-related activities. - Arrive to class (scheduled on ground) 15 minutes prior to the start of class - Provide reasonable assistance to students on an individual basis as may be necessary and appropriate. - Notify students in the event of an absence or emergency and communicate the plan with the class to make up the missed class session. - Dress in business or business casual attire (no jeans or sweatpants).
-Note that students may follow a more relaxed dress code, however, can be required to adhere to a higher expectation on days they are doing presentations. - Submit grades through the Faculty Portal on time. - Maintain class records for a minimum of sixteen weeks following the completion of the class. - Review class evaluations (available after the due date for submission of grades). - Treat students with respect.
+Include his/her name and contact information, specific requirements, and expectations for providing responses and assignment feedback. - Answer e-mail/forum posts within 48 hours. - Participate actively in discussion forums (minimum of four posts per week). - Grade all student work within five business days of the due date and provide informative feedback, using rubrics and track-changes in MS Word. - Use class time for meaningful, course-related activities. - Arrive at least to class 15 minutes prior to the start of class. - Provide reasonable assistance to students on an individual basis as may be necessary and appropriate. - Notify students in the event of an absence or emergency and communicate the plan with the class to make up the missed class session. - Dress in business or business casual attire (no jeans or sweatpants).
+Note that students may follow a more relaxed dress code, however, can be required to adhere to a higher expectation on days they are doing presentations. - Submit grades through the Faculty Portal on time. - Maintain class records for a minimum of sixteen weeks following the completion of the class. - Review class evaluations and give due consideration to student feedback (available after the due date for submission of grades). - Treat students with respect.